Customers love to buy. We love when someone helps us solve a problem, meet a need, satisfy a desire, or do something nice for ourselves.

 Help CSRs see that by offering the “premiere” upgraded service, the maintenance contract or the matching accessories, they are indeed creating more value for the customer.
 As a customer I want a rep to be sharp enough to recommend the right glue for the glue gun I am buying, the best insurance product for my small business, or the fertilizer that will make my new roses thrive.

 The art of the upsell or cross-sell is in asking the right questions.
 To find out what else a customer needs or how they are planning to use your product, ask and then listen for responses.
 This takes more time.
 Make sure a rep is not penalized for doing a good job at this probing activity.
 Set goals based on outcomes, not just time spent on calls.
 Rushing a customer off the phone won’t get you where you need to go.
 Create incentives tied into goals.

 Provide adequate training

-Some companies pay team incentives for selling activities and some pay the individuals.
+Some companies pay team incentives for selling activities and some pay the reps.
 There is no “right” way.
 What works best for you, your reps and your customers?
-Making selling fun by tying it into contests and rewards makes it more enticing.
+Make selling fun by tying it into contests and rewards.
 After all, we are asking people to stretch outside their comfort zones.
-Train people how to sell.

 The more a rep knows about your merchandise, the easier it will be to see the opportunity cues.
-Does your rep use your product or service, if not, could they?
-Can you get them out to customer sites to see your products in use and to talk to the people using them?
-Help them become specialists in using your product so they can easily make recommendations to customers.
-Teach them benefits, not just features.
-The more a rep understands, the easier it will be for them to sell.
+Does your rep use your product or service?
+If not, could they?
+Can you get them out to see your products in use and to talk to the people using them?
+Help them become specialists in using your products so they can easily make recommendations to customers.

 Remember, customers love to buy, now go sell them something.
 Skillfully.

-Joanna Brandi is president of Boca Raton, FL-based Joanna Brandi & Co., a contact center consultancy.
+Joanna Brandi is president of Boca Raton, FL-based Joanna Brandi & Co., a contact center consulting firm.